IRL-CT/Developing-and-Designing-Interactive-Devices/README.md

 Outside of that time, Professor Ju is generally available on Slack, and usually respond within hours during their working day, and by the next working day otherwise.

-The TAs office hours will be on [TBD].
+The TAs office hours will be:
+- Ruixiang "Albert" Han, rh652@cornell.edu
+- Hauke Sandhaus, hgs52@cornell.edu
+  - Office Hours Thursdays, 10 am-12 pm, Tata 351 or Zoom (See Link on Canvas).